-"On-Call/Availability" means being available to provide care to patients, other than a Member's or Call Group's own patients, and being available to provide advice to other health care providers and other professionals involved in the care of those patients.
+"On-Call/Availability" means being available to provide emergency care to new or unattached patients (i.e. patients other than a Member's or Call Group's own patients) and being available to provide advice to other health care providers and other professionals involved in the care of those patients.

-"Call Group" means a physician or group of physicians who have agreed to share responsibility to provide On-Call/Availability on contract to a Health Authority.
+"Call Group" has the meaning set out in the introductory clause of this Contract.
+A Call Group represents a group of physicians who have agreed to share responsibility to provide On-Call/Availability for new or unattached patients under this Contract.